cortext/PAM-System/README.rst

 PAM System
 ====================

-Pam system (Patent approximation matches system) is a textual analysis tool for matching legal type entities with its patent portfolio, for pairing entities the Pam system rely on the company name and combines full text search techniques using elasticsearch with some of the most famous approximate string matching algorithms such as Jaro-Winkler, Levensthein and Ratcliff.
-Moreover, it use each score for calculating its own pam score in order to select the best candidates and dismiss the wrong ones.
+Pam system (Patent approximation matches system) is a textual analysis tool for matching legal type entities with its patent portfolio, for pairing entities the Pam system relies on the company name and combines full text search techniques using elasticsearch with some of the most famous approximate string matching algorithms such as Jaro-Winkler, Levensthein and Ratcliff.
+Moreover, it uses each of these scores for calculating its own pam score in order to select the best candidates and dismiss the wrong ones.
 Some interesting features are:

 - Cleaning system for harmonizing company names (Stripping away organization suffix, removing stop words, using stemming words and synonyms).
 - Highly modular so it can be easily extended.
 - Use of a configuration language to facilitate the implementation of custom filters on the selector module.
-- Opportunistic method since takes as a ccurate some low score matches just based on results.
+- Opportunistic method since it takes as accurate some low score matches just based on results.
 - A command-line interface for parameterizing  the system.
 - 100% Foss using GPLv3 License.